keithharper/course-listing/README.md

 # course-listing

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project that I did for a job on UpWork.

 ## Usage